-A full-time "intensive" program is available, in which students can complete the program in seven months.
-A part-time evening and weekend program is also available and can be completed in one year.
+A part-time evening and weekend program is available and can be completed in less than one year.
 An 8-hour CPR certification is required for admission to the program.
 Upon successful completion of the program, students receive a Certificate of Achievement and are eligible to sit for the National Certification Examination for Therapeutic Massage and Bodywork.